DDMAL/e2e-omr-resources/text_alignment/README.md

+# How to retrieve the text files for each folio?

 The Python script `get_text_per_folio.py` is meant to retrieve the text from each folio of a manuscript, as provided by the Cantus Database.
 The script requires the path to a CSV file containing the text of the complete manuscript.
 This CSV file can be obtained through the Cantus DB by following